oxidecomputer/oxide.rs-old/README.md

 $ make generate
 ```

+**Important: Currently the spec is being [modified](./scripts/tag-swap.sh) to use the old operation IDs as a lot of work needs to be done with the current generator.**

 ## Contributing

 Please do not change the code directly since it is generated.
 PRs that change
 the code directly will be automatically closed by a bot.

 ### Releasing a new version